google/filament/tools/filamesh/README.md

     uint32  : 0 if indices are stored as uint32, 1 if stored as uint16
     uint32  : total number of indices
     uint32  : size in bytes occupied by the indices

+The `flags` field contains the following bits:

+- Bit 0: Specifies that vertex attributes are interleaved.
+- Bit 1: UV's are 16-bit integers normalized into [-1, +1] rather than half-floats.
+- Bit 2: Vertex and index data are compressed using zeux/meshoptimizer.
+- Bit 3: Vertex and index data are compressed using google/draco.

 ### Vertex data